Awesome Amusement Parks on Long Island

 A true, not-so-buried treasure, this pirate-themed amusement park is located across from Bayville Beach.
-In addition to its exciting rides and attractions such as Lost Treasure of Captain Blackheart Bay, Adventure Mini Golf, Bumper Boat Safari and Tomb Stone Creek Treasure Hunt, a new attraction coming at the end of this month is Adventure Tower, which will feature a giant slide and rock climbing.
+In addition to its exciting rides and attractions such as Lost Treasure of Captain Blackheart Bay, Adventure Mini Golf, Bumper Boat Safari, and Tomb Stone Creek Treasure Hunt, it also offers a Jungle Tree Top Adventure ropes course and Bradley Bay's Rock Climbing Challenge.
 Three on-site restaurants should satisfy the cravings of pirates big and small.
-Open now through August; the park transforms into Bayville Scream Park in September and Bayville Winter Wonderland in November.
+Open in the spring through August, the park transforms into Bayville Scream Park in September and Bayville Winter Wonderland in November.
 Birthday party packages are available.

 Boomers!
 Long Island — Medford

 Boomers!
 Long Island has something for everyone, including outdoor rides and attractions such as a roller coaster, spinning tea cups, mini jets, convoy trucks, and a kiddie swing.
 Kids will also enjoy a train, two carousels, miniature golf, an indoor rock wall, and an indoor arcade with state-of-the-art games for kids of all ages.
 After a day of rides and games, stop by the on-site Nathan's Famous restaurant.
 Birthday packages are available.

 Country Fair Entertainment Park — Medford

 There is so much to do at this park your family won’t know where to start.
-There is a figure-8 go-kart track, two mini-golf courses, a 30-bay driving range, batting cages, an outdoor laser tag field, GAGA ball, and an arcade.
+There is a figure-8 go-kart track, two mini-golf courses, a 30-bay driving range, batting cages, an outdoor laser tag field (open in June) and an arcade.
 The Spin Zone bumper cars will have the whole family spinning in circles.
-There is a new, on-site restaurant that serves brick-oven pizza, burgers, and ice cream, and a bar that serves craft beer, wine, and cocktails.
+There is an on-site restaurant that serves brick-oven pizza, burgers, and ice cream, and a bar that serves craft beer, wine and cocktails.
 In addition to birthday party packages, the park also offers year-round catering for large affairs, from weddings to company events and Sweet 16 parties.